EasternPA/mastodon-install/README.md

 1. `SMTP password` - hit enter for the default
 1. `SMTP authentication` - hit enter for the default
 1. `SMTP OpenSSL verify mode` - hit enter for the default `none`
+1. `Enable STARTTLS` - hit enter for the default `auto`
 1. Address to use as `From` for notification emails - hit enter for the default

 Hit `n` when asked to send a test e-mail.
-The configuation above is invalid and will not work.
+The configuration above is invalid and will not work.
 That's okay.
 1. `Send a test e-mail now?` - hit `N` for No

+1. Enter `n` when asked about receiving important updates.

 You will see a notice that it will be written to `.env.production`.
 Hit enter to display the contents.